mindspore-ai/docs/docs/mindarmour/docs/source_en/design.md

 An attacker adds small perturbations that are not easily perceived by human to the original example, causing deep learning model misjudgment.
 This is called an adversarial example attack.

-MindArmour model security provides functions such as natural perturbation example generation, adversarial example generation, adversarial example detection, model defense, and attack defense effect evaluation, providing important support for AI model security research and AI application security.
+MindSpore Armour model security provides functions such as natural perturbation example generation, adversarial example generation, adversarial example detection, model defense, and attack defense effect evaluation, providing important support for AI model security research and AI application security.

 ![robustness](./images/robustness.png)